Push API tutorial 2: Manage secured content

 You’ll learn how to push batches of items along with metadata and complex permission models in the next tutorial. |

-Step 4: Add security identities in your security identity provider
+Step 4: Add security identities to your security identity provider

-The permission models of the second and third items you pushed in step 3 reference security identities (the users asmith@example.com
+The permission models of the second and third items you pushed in step 3 reference security identities (that is, asmith@example.com

 and bjones@example.com

-To fix this, you must first perform two distinct Push API calls to add the asmith@example.com
+To fix this, you’ll now add the asmith@example.com

 and bjones@example.com